Please place this tag on thank you pages for tracking conversions, please make sure this tag is fired after the primary tag: Skip to main content

 Because It’s Our Turn: Thoughts on NextGen Philanthropy

-By Atlanta Jewish Foundation, COMMUNITY, NextGen, PHILANTHROPY
+By Atlanta Jewish Community, Atlanta Jewish Foundation, NextGen Atlanta, PHILANTHROPY

 Jonathan Arogeti always heard his parents and grandparents say that giving back to the community was a central family value.
 “They told us, you have three options with money — spend it, save it, or give it away.
 And they believed by far that giving it away, if you are able, was the very highest value.
 During this time in my life, I’m doing all I can to encourage my peers to get involved in philanthropic giving.
 It’s our generation’s time to build on and sustain this incredible Atlanta community.”